FeroLabs/fero_client/README.md

 ### Making a simple prediction

 The `Analysis.make_prediction` method makes a prediction using the latest revision of the Analysis.
-This function can take either a pandas dataframe with columns matching the expected factors or a list of dictionaries with each dictionary containing a key/value pairs for each factor.
-A prediction will be made for each row in the dataframe or each dictionary in the list.
+This function can take either a pandas `DataFrame` with columns matching the expected factors or a list of dictionaries with each dictionary containing a key/value pairs for each factor.
+A prediction will be made for each row in the `DataFrame` or each dictionary in the list.

-The return value will either be a dataframe or a dictionary, depending on the initial input type.
+The return value will either be a `DataFrame` or a dictionary, depending on the initial input type.
 These values will have the suffixes `_lowX`, `_mid`, `_highX` added to each target name to indicate the prediction intervals.
 Specifically:
 - `target_low90` corresponds to the 5% prediction level,
 - `target_low50` corresponds to the 25% prediction level,
 - `target_mid` corresponds to the mean prediction,